lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/rifunzionalizzazione.md

 These observations reveal a broader tendency: the digitalisation of sport generates **new modes of belonging**, where individuality and collectivity are mediated by numbers, aesthetics, and gamified environments.

-*Suggested image:* screenshot or visual of a cycling platform, leaderboard, or gamified interface.

 ---